mozilla/addons-server/docs/topics/development/localization_and_internationalization.md

 - Adds an extra `lang=lang` in the query to prevent query caching from returning objects in the wrong language.
 - Calls `olympia.translations.transformers.get_trans()` which builds a custom SQL query to fetch translations in the current language and fallback language.

 This custom query ensures that only the specified languages are considered and uses a double join with `IF`/`ELSE` for each field.
-The results are fetched using a slave database connection to improve performance.
+The results are fetched using a replica database connection to improve performance.

 #### When Setting